|

 in the form of glacial outwash from far to the north.
 But

-such outwash has not been seen in this county, and even at that,
+such outwash has not been reported in this county, and even at that,

 the site described here is 90-120 m (300'-400') above creek beds

 in which this might even possibly be present.
-It is
+It therefore

 inhabitants of the area, for whatever reason.
 Typically,